paulstothard/document-builder/README.md

 The data sharing functionality works with assignment mode.
 Any instances of `[DATA_DOWNLOAD_LINK]` in the Markdown documents will be replaced with the sharable links for the `.tar.gz` files in the `data_to_share_links` folder.

-## document-builder.py options

-* `-a, --assignment` - parse specially formatted "assignment" Markdown documents to generate assignment and assignment key PDFs.
-See the `sample-project-assignment` folder for examples.
-* `-c, --config` - specify the path to the configuration file to use.
-The default is `config/config.json`.
-* `-e, --example` - include example documents in projects that are created with the `-p` option.
-* `-f, --force` - generate all output files even if they already exist and the source files have not changed.
-* `-m, --markdown` - import Markdown documents into a project from the specified folder and exit.
-* `-p, --project` - create a new empty project in the specified folder and exit.
-* `-r, --remove` - remove intermediate output files generated by `document-builder.py`.
-This option is useful if you have removed or renamed document folders and want to remove the corresponding output files, or if you want to reprocess all input files.
-* `-v, --verbose` - print verbose output.

 ## Example usage

 ### Creating a project and adding documents manually